lionslair/laradock-local/DOCUMENTATION/content/help/index.md

 * Option B
    1. Change the `DB_HOST` value to the same name as the MySQL docker container.
 The Laradock docker-compose file currently has this as `mysql`

-## I get stuck when building nginx on (fetch mirrors.aliyun.com/alpine/v3.5/main/x86_64/APKINDEX.tar.gz)
+## I get stuck when building nginx on `fetch http://mirrors.aliyun.com/alpine/v3.5/main/x86_64/APKINDEX.tar.gz`

 As stated on [#749](https://github.com/laradock/laradock/issues/749#issuecomment-419652646), Already fixed，just set `CHANGE_SOURCE` to false.